 After this visit, you will have no restrictions after 6 weeks.
 This will be determined according to the extent of your surgery.

-Advanced Cosmetic Surgery welcomes patients from Overland Park, Leawood and the Missouri and Kansas areas of Kansas City.
-Call 913-341-2188 for a free consultation.
+Advanced Cosmetic Surgery welcomes patients from Leawood, Leawood and the Missouri and Kansas areas of Kansas City.
+Call 913-341-2188 for a consultation.